How to protect plants from snow: essential cold weather care

 How to protect tender perennials from snow

-Learned how to grow dahlias, gladiola, cannas and other tender perennials and want to ensure they don't get damaged?
+Growing dahlias, gladiola, cannas and other tender perennials and want to ensure they don't get damaged?
 The general advice is to lift the tubers and bulbs in fall and overwinter them in a frost free place like a shed or greenhouse.
 But what if you forgot to do this?

 If you have a sheltered garden and the winter is a mild one you may get lucky.
 But if bad weather is predicted and your plants are still in the ground you can try insulating them in situ by mulching them with several inches of dry mulch such as garden compost, leaf mould or potting compost to help insulate them.
 You need to keep this dry though so cover with a cloche in the event of snow.